 Nagzira Wildlife Sanctuary

 The Nagzira Wildlife Sanctuary is one of the best places to visit in Nagpur.
 Located within the Bhandara also as Gondia District, the sanctuary holds a plethora of wildlife animals.
-The key highlight of the sanctuary, however, are the tigers that the sanctuary aims at protecting.
+The key highlight of the sanctuary, however, is the tigers that the sanctuary aims at protecting.

 The tiger project was started in 2012 due to the dwindling population of tigers and it’s for this reason that the sanctuary was merged with another local reserve.
-The sanctuary is additionally home to over 35 differing types of mammals and over 166 species of birds.
+The sanctuary is additionally home to over 35 different types of mammals and over 166 species of birds.

 Location: Bhandara, Maharashtra

-The Maharajbagh Zoo is located within the heart of the town.
+The Maharajbagh Zoo is located in the heart of the town.
 The zoo is sort of famous amongst the residents of Nagpur and is usually frequented by families and their children.
 The zoo is home to a spread of animals, like lions, tigers, leopards & peacocks.

 The zoo is additionally a highly sought picnic spot.
 The zoo also features a garden that has been converted into a botanical focused garden with a set of exotic herbs, shrubs, and decorative plants.